Ohmnivore/HaxeNet/README.txt

 Some familiarity with ENet might help: http://enet.bespin.org/

-With these wrappers, you should be able to release games for Haxe's C++ target.
+With these wrappers, you should be able to release online multiplayer games for Haxe's C++ target.
 I wrote this with HaxeFlixel in mind, but you should be able to use just about any other game engine that supports the C++ target.

 To use this in your project, grab the /source/enet directory and put that in your source directory.
 Also, copy the .ndll from my /export/cpp/windows/bin directory to the directory containing your executable.

+All you need to send/receive messages is the collection of static methods found in ENet.hx, and the event class from ENetEvent.hx.
+But if you want a higher-level structure, use Client.hx and Server.hx.
+That part of the code isn't commented yet, however.
+I'll also add a small tutorial for that soon.

 This is my first adventure in C/C++, so that part of the code might not be stellar.

 The .ndll provided has been compiled for Windows.
 I honestly don't know how to provide support for Linux and Mac, sorry.
 If someone could help for that it would be great.

 TODO:
+comments in NetBase.hx, Client.hx, Server.hx, and Message.hx
+tutorial for using Client.hx, Server.hx, and Message.hx
 make sure everything is garbage collected?
 Linux + Mac + Android? ndlls